QuTech-Delft/QMI/documentation/sphinx/source/tutorial.rst

     >>> qmi.context().connect_to_peer("instr_server", "145.90.38.138:0")

-    The IP address can be also "localhost" or "127.0.0.1" if that is used in the ``qmi.conf``.
+    The IP address can also be "localhost" or "127.0.0.1" if that is used in the ``qmi.conf``.

     **Windows**

-    If the port number is `0`, and you are on a Windows machine, trying to connect this peer will give you an error:
+    If you try to connect to port `0` on a Windows machine, you will get an error:

     >>> OSError: [WinError 10049] The requested address is not valid in its context

-    While on Linux this usually works, Windows does not allow this and you have to specify a non-zero port number for the context.
+    Contrary to how Linux handles this case, Windows does not allow for usage of port zero and you have to specify a non-zero port number for the context.
-    On most systems, port numbers up to 1023 are mostly reserved so it is best to use a port number > 1023.
+    On most systems, port numbers up to 1023 are reserved so it is best to use a port number > 1023.

 Using the 'autoconnect' option